curefit/react-native-video/README.md

 #### startPosition

-Set's the starting position when the video begins playing (in seconds).
+Sets the starting position when the video begins playing (in seconds).

 Platforms: Android ExoPlayer